Transform Definition Language

 Statistical indicatorMeaning

-_counterAverageAverage number of objects per each of unique 'counting key' value
+_averageAverage number of records per each of unique counting value

-_counterMedianMedian number of objects per each of unique 'counting key' value
+_medianMedian number of records per each of unique counting value

-They are appended to special Columnar DS named '_metrics' as a new record.
+They are appended to a special Columnar DS named "_metrics" as a new record.
 Its records keys are always names of analyzed DSs.

-Because each DS may be TRANSFORMed multiple times in their life cycle, and because ANALYZE may be called another time for a DS (i.e. with different 'counting key'), each successive invocation of ANALYZE for same DS adds new record to '_metrics' DS instead of replacing it.
+Because each DS may be altered multiple times in their life cycle, and because ANALYZE may be called another time for same DS (i.e. with different KEY expression), each successive invocation of ANALYZE for same DS adds a new record to "_metrics" DS instead of replacing it, keeping history of all ANALYZE calls.

 Compound Control Flow Statements